Respiratory Care

 Motor Function

-• Use gross and fine motor function, manual dexterity, and physical strength to:
+• Use gross and fine motor function, manual dexterity, and physical strength.

-• Apply general care and emergency treatment to patients;
+• Apply general care and emergency treatment to patients in a timely manner.

-• Move and reposition patients and equipment;
+• Move and reposition patients and equipment.

-• Perform physical assessment accurately (e.g. auscultation, physical inspection, palpation, etc.);
+• Perform physical assessment accurately (e.g. auscultation, physical inspection, palpation, etc.).

 • Reach hospital equipment and electrical outlets, including oxygen administering systems.

-• Maneuver in small areas;
+• Maneuver in small areas.

-• Manipulate small equipment and containers; and
+• Manipulate small equipment and containers.

 • Move objects (50 pounds or more routinely).